 John Kirkup was born in Kemptville, Ontario on 13 March 1855.
 The 1881 census for Kemptville shows parents James Kirkup (1820-1903) and Hannah Taylor Kirkup (1826-1904) with seven children ...
 Annie, John, Robert, George, James, William, and Elizabeth.
-The oldest daughter, Catherine, is usually missed in the geneology probably because James and Hannah immigrated to Canada from England in 1853 with two daughters, Catherine and Annie, and by the time the 1881 census came around Catherine was already married to Ambrose Clothier with kids of her own, and doesn't show up on the census as a Kirkup.
-The significance of Catherine is that she is the link between the Kirkup and Clothier families, she is the grandmother of Robert Clothier who played Relic in The Beachcombers.
+The oldest daughter, Catherine, is usually missed in the genealogy, probably because James and Hannah immigrated to Canada from England in 1853 with two daughters, Catherine and Annie, and by the time the 1881 census came around Catherine was already married to Ambrose Clothier with kids of her own, and doesn't show up on the census as a Kirkup.
 She is listed as Mrs. Ambrose Clothier, a surviving child, in James' obituary of 4 June 1903.
-The obituary makes no mention of Robert, he died working for the CPR in 1885.
-There is also a gravestone in the Kemptville Public Cemetary for a Bessie Kirkup with no dates, just referred to as "infant daughter of James", presumably she died at childbirth.
+The obituary makes no mention of Robert, he died working for the CPR in 1885 (see Kirkup Documents).
+There is also a gravestone in the Kemptville Public Cemetery for a Bessie Kirkup with no dates, just referred to as "infant daughter of James", presumably she died at childbirth.

 John apprenticed as a carriage-maker with his father, and at the age of 21 went to Winnipeg to work construction in the housing boom, as well as operating a ferry on the Red River.
 The next year he went to Victoria to return to his trade, but soon joined the Victoria Police.
 In 1881 he joined the BC Provincial Police and went to Yale for the construction of the CPR, following it east to Savona in 1884, then Farwell (Revelstoke) in 1885.
-In 1890 he was sent to Sproat's Landing across from Castlegar on a temporary assignment to police the construction of CPR's Columbia and Kootenay Railway.
+In 1890 he was sent to Sproat's Landing across from Castlegar on a temporary assignment to police the construction of CPR's Columbia and Kootenay Railway (see Dan Dunn’s Outfit).
 In December 1890 he took a 3 month leave of absence and went home to Kemptville, where he married home town girl Sue Kerr (born 1866) on 1 January 1891.
 They visited "all the places of interest in Canada" on their honeymoon, ending with a week in Victoria before returning to Revelstoke.
 In the end, in Revelstoke, as was the case later in Rossland, politics was his undoing.
-For an excellent and very thorough account of his entire career and the politics he faced in Revelstoke and in Rossland read Ronald Shearer's Essays
+Ron Shearer gives an excellent and very thorough account of his entire career and the politics he faced in Revelstoke and in Rossland in his essay.

 On 27 February 1895 a dispute erupted in Rossland over the location of a cabin in Sourdough Alley, when Hugh McLaughlin built a cabin and James Westlake considered it much too close to his.
 After McLaughlin laid his foundation, Westlake, that night moved it further away.
 The next day on the 28th, McLaughlin moved it back and the feud was on !
 Westlake, who only had one good arm at the time, either pushed or hit McLaughlin.
 McLaughlin hit Westlake with an axe, Westlake fought back with a board.
 McLaughlin then attacked with a vengeance while Westlake tried to defend himself with an axe in his left hand, since his good arm, the right, was useless at the time.
 He lost control of the axe, released it, and McLaughlin received a serious wound in the lower leg.
 Westlake was charged with "unlawful wounding with intent to maim".
 A few days later, while the preliminary hearing was in progress, McLaughlin died of blood poisoning, and the charge was upped to "wounding with intent to murder".
 The jury convicted him of manslaughter and he got 11 months.
 Years later the Rossland Miner, in a review of Rossland History, depicted it as a bloody and cold blooded murder, and that version stuck, but a look at the evidence given at trial shows a pretty good case for self defence.
 In any case this incident is often given as the reason for Kirkup being sent to Rossland, since the Order In Council was dated 1 Mar 1895, but it must have been planned weeks before that with the decision that it was time for the creation of a Mining Recorders office and a constable in Rossland, as it was fast becoming the largest mining camp in the province.